Does CMSRU accept transfer students?

 How should letters of recommendation be submitted?
 What kinds of letters do I need?

 All letters of recommendation should be submitted through AMCAS Letters.
 CMSRU will not accept letters submitted outside of this system.
 CMSRU prefers, when possible, to receive a letter authored by a pre-health committee or advisor intended to represent your institution’s evaluation.
 This letter may include additional letters of support.
-If there is no pre-health committee or advisor at your school, you may submit a packet of letters of evaluation and recommendation through AMCAS Letters.
-Please see the CMSRU Student Handbook for details of what this letter packet should include.
+If there is no pre-health committee or advisor at your school, you may submit individual letters of evaluation and recommendation through AMCAS Letters.
+We require a minimum of three letters, and we do not impose a maximum number.
+At least two of the letters must be from academic faculty, and applicants should always request letters from professors or supervisors who know them well.
+The AAMC has developed guidelines for letters of recommendation, and we encourage applicants to refer letter writers to them.

 What is your minimum MCAT score or GPA for being granted an interview?